- What is FORM and Why is it Different?

 nocontract =

-Example 6: Vector Calculus and Cross Products
+Vector Calculus and Cross Products

-Using the Levi-Civita tensor e_, we can perform 3D vector calculus trivially.
-Let's compute the double cross product \(\vec{u} \times (\vec{v} \times \vec{w})\) and verify the classic "BAC-CAB" vector identity rule!
+Because we have the Levi-Civita tensor e_, 3D vector calculus is trivial.
+We can compute a double cross product \(\vec{u} \times (\vec{v} \times \vec{w})\) and instantly recover the famous "BAC-CAB" identity rule.

 cross_code = """